boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Name

-This allows you to change the title for this 10% stacked column chart widget
+This allows you to change the title for this 100% stacked column chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/Title.png)

 #### Subtitle

-Allows you to provide the `subtitle` for this 100% Stacked Column chart widget.
+This widget allows you to provide the `subtitle` for the 100% Stacked Column chart.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/Subtitle.png)

 #### Description

-Allows you to provide the `description` for this 100% Stacked Column chart widget.
+This allows you to provide the `description` for the 100% stacked column chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/Description.png)